 The collected PII is organized and stored into data registry containing multiple data sets.

 The default retention period for the PII of applicants (most often included in a form of CV) is 2 years, unless we have permission from the data subject to keep his/her PII in order to get in contact for other openings.

 The default retention period for the PII of visitors and data subjects who contact us via online forms is 2 years.

 6.2 SSBV as a Data Processor

 SSBV has the role of Data Processor in cases when it processes PII of data subjects on behalf of other Controllers.
 Most often, the purpose of processing is the realization of contractual obligations between the Controller (usually a client) and SSBV.
 The manner of processing is regulated within the service agreement or by signing a separate DPA between such Controller and SSBV.

-SSBV is committed to provide equal protection and treatment of each PII regardless of its role.
+SSBV is committed to providing equal level of protection for the PII regardless of its role.